 \section{Introduction}

-Despite having strong performance across various tasks~\citep{ref:achiam2023gpt, ref:dubey2024llama, ref:gemini2024gemini}, large language models (LLMs) and vision language models (VLMs) often generate undesirable outputs that lack grounding in the input query or context~\citep{ref:rame2024rewarded, ref:shi2024decoding, ref:huang2024trustllm}.
-Fine-tuning addresses these issues by adapting models with task-specific datasets, but it demands substantial computational resources and data, and risks catastrophic forgetting~\citep{ref:li2017learning, ref:lopez2017gradient}.
-A promising alternative to fine-tuning is inference-time steering~\citep{ref:zou2023representation, ref:liu2023context, ref:li2024inference, ref:rimsky2024steering, ref:turner2024steering, ref:nguyen2025risk}, which modulates model outputs by adjusting hidden representations during inference without altering the model's parameters.
-However, existing inference-time steering approaches generally rely on linear adjustments to hidden states, often applying the same intervention across all tokens' hidden states~\citep{ref:marks2023geometry, ref:li2024inference}, ignoring the impact of specific tokens on model behavior.
-As illustrated in~\cref{fig:prior-work} (top), this uniformity can lead to overcorrection and loss of desired capabilities, such as fluency or factual accuracy~\citep{ref:nguyen2025multi}.
-Moreover, most existing methods construct steering vectors solely from latent space representations of paired data by taking differences between hidden activations corresponding to desirable and undesirable outputs~\citep{ref:li2024inference, ref:rimsky2024steering, ref:turner2024steering, ref:nguyen2025multi}, ignoring rich signals from model logits that reveal which specific inputs (tokens) most drive undesirable outputs through their \textit{causal contribution} to model predictions.
-In VLMs, this limitation is especially problematic -- \textit{textual and visual inputs do not contribute equally} -- some tokens play a key causal role in shaping the model's output, while others have little to no influence~\citep{ref:cao2024madtp, ref:sun2025lvpruning, ref:lin2025survey}.
-Thus, construct steering vectors purely in latent space-without identifying which tokens are causally responsible for undesirable behavior can be ineffective and may cause unintended changes to the model's behavior~\citep{ref:salin2022vision, ref:chen2024quantifying}.
+Despite having strong performance across various tasks, LLMs and VLMs often generate undesirable outputs that lack grounding in the input query or context~\citep{ref:rame2024rewarded, ref:shi2024decoding, ref:huang2024trustllm}.
+Fine-tuning addresses these issues by adapting models with task-specific datasets, but it requires significant computational resources and data, and risks catastrophic forgetting~\citep{ref:li2017learning, ref:lopez2017gradient}.
+A promising alternative to fine-tuning is inference-time steering~\citep{ref:zou2023representation, ref:liu2023context, ref:li2024inference, ref:rimsky2024steering, ref:turner2024steering, ref:nguyen2025risk}, which adjusts hidden representations during inference without altering the model's parameters.
+However, existing steering approaches generally rely on linear interventions to hidden states, often applying the same intervention across all tokens' hidden states~\citep{ref:marks2023geometry, ref:li2024inference}, ignoring the impact of specific tokens on model behavior.
+As illustrated in~\cref{fig:prior-work} (top), this can lead to overcorrection and loss of desired capabilities, such as fluency or factual accuracy~\citep{ref:nguyen2025multi}.
+Moreover, most existing methods construct steering vectors solely from latent space representations of paired data by taking differences between hidden activations corresponding to desirable and undesirable outputs~\citep{ref:li2024inference, ref:rimsky2024steering, ref:turner2024steering, ref:nguyen2025multi}, ignoring rich signals from model logits that reveal which specific inputs (tokens) most drive undesirable outputs through their \textit{attribution-based contribution} to model predictions.
+In VLMs, this limitation is especially problematic -- \textit{textual and visual inputs do not contribute equally} -- some tokens play a key role in shaping the model's output, while others have little to no influence~\citep{ref:cao2024madtp, ref:sun2025lvpruning, ref:lin2025survey}.
+Thus, constructing steering vectors purely in latent space without identifying which tokens are responsible for undesirable behavior can be ineffective and may cause unintended changes to the model's behavior~\citep{ref:salin2022vision, ref:chen2024quantifying}.